 Troubleshooting Audio and Video

-This page offers suggestions if you are having issues with the audio or video (which may range from no audio and video to garbled or poor audio) in a Blackboard Collaborate session.
+This page offers suggestions if you are having issues with the audio or video in a Blackboard Collaborate session.

 Switch to Chrome or Firefox